Ibbu63/GRIV_AI-Chatbot/README.md

-# 🤖 GRIV - AI Chatbot with Gemini & File Analysis
+# 🤖 GRIV - AI User-Friendly Chatbot

 GRIV is a smart, interactive AI chatbot built using Flask and Google Gemini API.
 It supports real-time Q&A, file summarization (PDF, text, image OCR), and typing animation for human-like responses.